Program Schedule — Pacific Time

 Upon completion of this activity, participants should be able to

-• Use an understanding of disease biology and natural history to effectively counsel patients diagnosed with myelofibrosis (MF) regarding their long-term prognosis.
+Use an understanding of disease biology and natural history to effectively counsel patients diagnosed with MF regarding their long-term prognosis.

-• Analyze how age, performance status, prior therapeutic exposure and other biological and disease-related factors affect the selection and sequencing of therapy for patients with primary and secondary MF.
+Analyze how age, performance status, prior therapeutic exposure and other biological and disease-related factors affect the selection and sequencing of therapy for primary and secondary MF.

-• Appraise available research findings on the safety and efficacy of approved JAK inhibitors for patients with MF, including those with thrombocytopenia, anemia or compromised renal function.
+Appraise available research findings informing the safety and efficacy of approved JAK inhibitors for patients with MF.

-• Review available research data with and the current clinical role of novel JAK inhibitors for patients with MF and severe thrombocytopenia.
+Review available research data with and the current clinical role of next-generation JAK inhibitors for patients with MF and severe thrombocytopenia.

-• Evaluate published research findings with JAK inhibitors for patients with MF and anemia to optimize clinical decision-making.
+Evaluate published research findings with the use of JAK inhibitors for patients with MF and anemia to optimize decision-making for this population.

-• Assess available research findings with combination regimens incorporating JAK inhibitors and other novel therapies, and consider the potential clinical application.
+Assess available research findings with novel therapies and combination regimens incorporating JAK inhibitors, and consider the potential clinical application of these approaches.

-• Increase participation in active research protocols by counseling appropriately selected patients with MF about the biological rationale for and available efficacy and safety data with novel investigational agents and strategies.
+Increase participation in active research protocols by counseling appropriately selected patients regarding the biological rationale for and available efficacy and safety data with novel investigational agents and strategies for MF.

 CE Credit